>Home >Product >FAQ

 • individuals or organizations developing spreadsheet software for sale

-• prevent "transfer" of core methodologies to competitors
+• to prevent "transfer" of core methodologies to competitors

-• maintain a market edge due to trade secrets embodied in spreadsheet formulas
+• to maintain a market edge due to trade secrets embodied in spreadsheet formulas

 back to top